FedericoAmura/CryptoSwapper/README.md

 # Crypto Swapper

 This repository is an API to request prices and perform trades on certain crypto pairs.
-The goal can be found on the [REQUIREMENTS.md](REQUIREMENTS.md) file.

 It is an [Express](https://expressjs.com/) server
 - written in [Typescript](https://www.typescriptlang.org/)